What is a Child Looked After Review Meeting?

 What if I have travelled to the United Kingdom on my own?

 Children who travel outside of their country of origin to seek asylum in the United Kingdom can be separated from their parents and relatives.
 These children become looked after.
-There is extra information about the support we offer to our unaccompanied asylum seeking children by following this link (opens internal page)
+There is extra information about the support we offer to our unaccompanied asylum seeking children (opens a new window)